Is Crying It Out Ever Okay For Your Baby?

 Parenting triage is a fact of life for mamas of more than one.
 Those few minutes of crying while you attend to the more immediate need of another child will not do long term damage to your baby or your relationship.

-Finally, remember that if you find co-sleeping is not an option for you, there are gentler ways to gradually get your baby to sleep.
-A great resource is the The No-Cry Sleep Solution.
-For even more resources, check out Elizabeth Pantley’s website.
+If you find co-sleeping or waking during the night to attend to your baby’s needs is not an option for you, there are gentler ways to gradually get your baby to sleep better.

 Get support for parenting and connect with other moms – join us in our private Facebook group for Positive Parenting Support.